sewebb/iis-styleguide/README.md

 ## Deployment

-There is no predefined or preferred way to deploy, that is handled outside this project.
 To be able to deploy you need to build a static version of the styleguide.
 The command `npm run build` will build the static site in the `build` directory in the root the your project.